 We’re Off to See the Wizard

 It’s easy to find parallels in the lives of Lang and Monáe (I mean, besides the bow ties), though it’d be a stretch past the breaking point to consider them kindred spirits.
 Monáe was born in Kansas City, MO.
-Her mother worked as a janitor; her father was a truck driver.
-The Wizard of Oz‘s Dorothy inspired her to chase her dreams of being an artist, and that chase led her, like Fritz Lang, to New York, the city that had inspired Metropolis.
-She attended the American Musical and Dramatic Academy and the Freedom Theatre in Philadelphia before relocating once again, this time to Atlanta, where she settled into that city’s vibrant community of artists, some of whom joined her in founding the Wondaland Arts Society.
-It was in Atlanta that she met Big Boi, one of the two creative forces comprising the musical group Outkast.
+Their mother worked as a janitor; their father was a truck driver.
+The Wizard of Oz‘s Dorothy inspired her to chase their dreams of being an artist, and that chase led them, like Fritz Lang, to New York, the city that had inspired Metropolis.
+Monáe attended the American Musical and Dramatic Academy and the Freedom Theatre in Philadelphia before relocating once again, this time to Atlanta, where they settled into that city’s vibrant community of artists, some of whom joined them in founding the Wondaland Arts Society.
+It was in Atlanta that they met Big Boi, one of the two creative forces comprising the musical group Outkast.
 And if Monáe is not exactly Fritz Lang, Big Boi is definitely not Thea von Harbou, though he, like von Harbou with Lang, was instrumental in collaborating with Janelle Monáe.

-Impressed by her energy and talent, as well as a self-released EP titled The Audition, Big Boi approached Combs about promoting Monáe.
+Impressed by Monáe’s energy and talent, as well as a self-released EP titled The Audition, Big Boi approached Combs about promoting Monáe.
 Combs listened.
 In 2006, Monáe signed to his Bad Boy label.
-The goal was not to craft her; she was already doing that herself.
+The goal was not to craft them; they were already doing that.
 Nor was it to manufacture a hit single.
-The goal was simply to let Janelle Monáe be Janelle Monáe, to let her music, her style, and her attitude grow organically—just with a larger distribution network.
-She went to work, surrounded by a growing family of friends and fellow artists who fed her creativity.
-In 2007, 80 years after the release of Fritz Lang’s film, Monáe released her own Metropolis.
+The goal was simply to let Janelle Monáe be Janelle Monáe, to let their music, style, and attitude grow organically—just with a larger distribution network.
+So Monáe went to work, surrounded by a growing family of friends and fellow artists who fed her creativity.
+In 2007, eighty years after the release of Fritz Lang’s film, Monáe released her own Metropolis.